hegerdes/PicDownloader/README.md

-# JodelCity
+# PicDownloader for MINUS.com
 Python Script to Download Pictures and Videos

+**NOTE THE SITE DOES NOT EXIST ANYMORE**

+Now its just an example for the usage of selenium

 **IMPORTANT**
 Only Testet on LINUX with Python 3.7

-This provides a script to download all pictues on JodelCity
+This provides a script to download all pictues on Minus.
+The website heavy uses JavaScript to prevent downloading.
+So this scripts automatically visits all the channels and downloads the Pics.

-Supported are jpg pictures and mp4 video
+Supported are jpg pictures and mp4 video.

 To work all below packages must be installed and the Chrome or Firefox webdriver.
 The driver must be in your PATH. *(Chrome is much faster)*